 Picture Flaherty Dog Park

-The Recreation Advisory Board is hosting two public meetings in July to solicit public input concerning renovations to Flaherty Dog Park.
+The Recreation Advisory Board hosted two public meetings in July 2019 to solicit public input concerning renovations to Flaherty Dog Park.

-“Picture Flaherty Dog Park” is an opportunity for residents to share their ideas about the future of the park.
+“Picture Flaherty Dog Park” was the name of the Town's effort to solicit public comments about the future of the park.

-Anyone who is unable to attend one of the meetings is encouraged to share their comments online.
+Anyone who was unable to attend one of the meetings was encouraged to share their comments online in a survey that was available through Aug.
+3.

 About Flaherty Dog Park